LearnersGuild/guide/Learning_Guide/Kickoff.md

 #### Preparing for the outline

-Before writing your project outline, it's good practice to checkin with your team about the following:
+Before writing your Learning Contract, it's good practice to checkin with your team about the following:

 - How familiar are they with this goal?
 Have they done it before?
 What have they learned?
 - How available are they for the week?
 Do they have any planned personal time off?